Recovery support groups

 For anyone living with an eating disorder or body image issue

-- Run by our facilitators who have a lived experience of an eating disorder or body image issues.
+- Our facilitators have a lived experience of body image issues or an eating disorder

 Time: 6:00 pm – 7:30 pm

 Dates: Mondays – 7 June, 5 July, 2 August, 6 September, 4 October, 1 November, 6 December 2021